noahehall/theBookOfNoah/0current/security/oauth.md

 #### authorization code

-- requires a fullstack app; is the most secure by default as everything all tokens are kept in the BFF and the user/client never see it
+- requires a fullstack app; is the most secure by default as everything (i.e. all tokens) are kept in the BFF and the user/client never see it

 - use cases